ryansutherland101079/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

     Amplitude amplitude = new Amplitude(configuration);
     ```

 By default, Amplitude sends the '[Amplitude] Start Session' and '[Amplitude] End Session' events.
-The sessions are tracked by using `session_id`.
+Amplitude tracks these sessions with`session_id`.

 You can also disable those session events.